rhwang10/anna/README.md

 # Anna
-Anna is the message events consumer for Elsa bot hosted on AWS Lambda - it consumes Discord messages from the HTV channel SQS and indexes them into an Elasticsearch database.
+Anna is the message events consumer for Elsa bot hosted on AWS Lambda - it consumes Discord messages from the HTV channel SQS and indexes them into a Dynamo database.

 # Setup
 Pull the repository